hoo5418415/IOT113/HW1/readme.md

+CRISP-DM Framework Analysis
 1. Business Understanding
-Objective: The goal of this Streamlit application is to demonstrate linear regression by generating a synthetic dataset.
-Users can interactively select parameters for the slope and intercept, allowing them to observe how these changes affect the regression model and its performance metrics.
+Objective:
+Demonstrate linear regression using a synthetic dataset.
+Enable user interaction to manipulate slope and intercept parameters.
+Stakeholders:
-Stakeholders: Potential users include data science students, educators, and practitioners interested in understanding linear regression and its underlying mechanics.
+Data science students, educators, and practitioners interested in understanding linear regression.
 2. Data Understanding
-Data Collection: The dataset is generated programmatically using NumPy, ensuring that it is random and can be adjusted based on user inputs.
+Data Collection:
+Synthetic dataset generated using NumPy.
 Data Description:
-Independent Variable (X): A single feature generated randomly within the range of 0 to 2.
-This simulates the input variable in a regression analysis.
+Independent Variable (X):
+Random values in the range of 0 to 2.
-Dependent Variable (y): Calculated as 𝑦
+Dependent Variable (y):
+Calculated as
+𝑦
 =
 𝑎